LiteCore/framework/README.md

 What you need:

-  * An Apache2 web server running PHP 5.6 or higher.
+  * A storage location on an Apache2 web server running PHP 5.6 or higher.
 Latest stable PHP release recommended for best performance.
   * A MySQL 5.7+ account.

+Here is what you do:

 1. Connect to your web host via FTP using your favourite FTP software.